trosemberg/Syntonize-prueba-tecnica/README.md

 - Copy Files from .Net Framework to .Net Project
 - Install Nuget Packages on new Versions on new .NetProject
 - Fix Dependecy Injections on .Net Project
-- Runt Tests and Application to Test Behaviors
+- Runt Tests and Application to Test Behaviors.